scriptrdotio/libraries/clients/publish_subscribe/README.md

 ```
 client.unsubscribe("someChannel", callback);
 ```
-Unsubscribe all functions that are subscribed to a channel (this closes the corresponding ws connection)
+Unsubscribe all functions that are subscribed to all channels (this closes the corresponding ws connections)
 ```
 client.unsubscribeAll();
 ```